itsyanis/1Day1Quote/README.md

 ## How It Works

-The app fetches random quotes from the [Quotable.io](https://api.quotable.io) API and author information from the [Wikipedia](https://en.wikipedia.org/w/api.php) API.
+The app fetches random quotes from the [API Ninjas]([https://api.quotable.io](https://www.api-ninjas.com/)) API and author information from the [Wikipedia](https://en.wikipedia.org/w/api.php) API.
 Each quote is cached to speed up future loads.
 Author information can be toggled on or off based on user preference.

 ## Data Validation and Security